donivanjames/BNSv1-2/README.md

 **Big Tasks:**
 - [ ] Priority: Get mobile version working properly
+- [ ] Audio toggle option
 - [ ] Need to clean up all the code
 - [ ] Make apples the only point system
 - [ ] Chloe really wants werewolves involved
 - [x] Make game fullscreen
-- [ ] Change sky and background color based on level
+- [x] Change sky and background color based on level
 - [ ] Allow player to jump slightly before touching the ground
 - [ ] Need to fix first jump 'no sound' bug

 **Current Tasks**
-- Audio toggle option
 - Every frame we're querying ALL obstacles, could slow down system
 - A lot of Math.floor (~~) in script.js, might be able to condense it to 1 or two times
 - We're calling querySelectorAll twice every frame for obstacles (in update and getRects)